UPPMAX/uppmax_intro_day_1/docs/evaluations/20250210/README.md

   But it seems that the target for today may be a bit too much unless more time is added, or maybe extend the course to 4 days.
 - For a complete beginner, the amount of information is huge.
-  The breakoutrooms and the way of teaching helped greatly.
+  The [breakout rooms] and the way of teaching helped greatly.
   I do have to say the pace was quite fast tho and I am very happy to have had some people in the same breakoutrooms that knew so much beforehand.
 Still, I am quite confused how to find